BlenderHQ/path_tool/README.md

 # Upcoming:
  * Fixed selection for meshes with glued geometry.
 The problem was how the standard `bpy.ops.mesh.select_linked` operator works, which selects part of the mesh according to normals.
 The simplest example to reproduce is two pyramids glued together with their upper faces cut off.

+ * Brought back transparency options for drawing paths and their controls.

 # Release Notes

 ## Version 3.3.0